top of page

 Village and Farm

-Museum hallway with informative wall displays and a lit exhibit table.
+Silverstone Museum hallway with informative wall displays and a lit exhibit table.
 Walls feature historical photos and text.
 Dimly lit, modern design.

-A wooden bar with vintage photos and bottles, hanging lights above.
+Silverstone museum exhibit of a wooden bar with vintage photos and bottles, hanging lights above.
 Text on the left wall reads "Silverstone 1950s."
 A clock and exhibit display.

 Some of the ambient noise from other guests and areas of the museum did make it tricky to hear the sound recordings coming from the touchscreens, though my daughter was too busy playing the various games to notice.